kdvalin/pr-requirements/README.md

 # PR Requirement Action

-This GitHub action is meant to help enforce certain PR requirements, such as referencing an issue or referencing a JIRA ticket.
+This GitHub Action is meant to help enforce certain PR requirements, such as referencing an issue or referencing a Jira ticket.
 This action will fail if the specified requirements are not fulfilled.

 ## Supported Requirements